-The grammar is LL(3) as on input abc there is not choice.
+The grammar is LL(3) as on input abc there is no choice.

 Sol: To distinguish between

-$S \rightarrow if expr then stmt$
+S → if expr then stmt

-& S \rightarrow if expr then stmt else stmt
+& S → if expr then stmt else stmt

 We need a look ahead of 5 symbols.

-Sol: has a higher precedence than +.
+Sol: \ has a higher precedence than +.
 Consider